MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Websites/vTrue/New-AzureRmWebApp.md

 ```

 ### -SourceWebApp
-Source Specifies an WebApp object.
+Specifies the source of a WebApp object.

 ```yaml
 Type: Site